 Secret number 3

 This is twice-cooked pork.
 The first cooking tenderises the meat and renders out the fat and the second cooking browns the meat, turning it golden and appetising.
-I suppose you could call secret number 3 the third cooking, but actually, all you are doing in this step is coating the pork in the delicious sticky glaze.
+I suppose you could call secret number 3 the third cooking, but actually, all you are doing in this step is coating the twice-cooked pork with the delicious sticky glaze.

 What you will need